AnotherSkye2/battle-tetris/README.md

 ## Setup

-First make sure you an account setup for ngrok, if not create an account https://dashboard.ngrok.com/login
+First make sure you have an account setup for ngrok, if not create an account https://dashboard.ngrok.com/login

 Then clone the repository using: